 Haisai!
 I’m Mahae Chan’s friend, Chim the Shisa.

-Okinawa World, approximately 30 minutes south of Naha City by car.
+Okinawa World, is approximately 30 minutes south of Naha City by car.
 I participated in the summer activity “Explore the caves of the Southern Island” at Okinawa World, a place where visitors can experience the culture and nature found in Okinawa.

 ※Although the guide could only speak Japanese, there are cards available to use with explanatory notes in English and Traditional Chinese for those who do not understand Japanese.
 Advance reservation is required to participate on the tour.